MicrosoftDocs/azure-docs/articles/azure-sql/virtual-machines/linux/rhel-high-availability-stonith-tutorial.md

     sudo pcs resource move ag_cluster-clone <VM2> --master lifetime=30S
     ```

-Another alternative to automate the step 2 and 3 below which clear the temporary constraint in the resource move command itself is by combining multiple commands in the single line.
+   Another alternative to automate steps 2 and 3 below which clear the temporary constraint in the resource move command itself is by combining multiple commands in a single line.

    **RHEL 7**